-Developed by NYU’s internationally recognized Art and Art Professions Department, this 4-week online program is designed to provide students interested in the broad scope of art with an introduction to the experience of being an art student at a prestigious New York City institution.
+Developed by NYU’s internationally recognized Department of Art and Art Professions, this online program is designed to provide students with an introduction to the experience of being an art student at a prestigious New York City institution.

 - Create a new body of work that students can use in potential college portfolio applications.

-- Experience new materials and technologies like video and digital image-making software.
+- Gain experience in tools and technologies used to create digital art, like video and digital image-making software.

 - Learn about the NYU art department, its faculty, and its unique approach to contemporary art in an intimate first-hand way.

 - Experience NYU from their homes.
 Since 2020 our wonderful instructors and students have adapted to teaching and working on creative coursework remotely.
 We look forward to bringing this experience to our virtual program so our virtual students can excel from any location.